Lëtzebuerger N-Bunn 69 ||

 to the top

-The street signs have been redesigned with Adobe Illustrator and fixed as decals on Evergreen 0,25 mm sheets.
-The posts consist of 0,5 mm wire.
 I installed 2 WayinTop sound modules of 4,5 V. For the childrens' playground I used a free internet download and shortened it to 6,7 MB mp3 with Sound Forge.
 For the well water noise was recorded in a nearby park and adapted to the duration of about 3 minutes in mp3 with Sound Forge.
-I installed the switches directly in front of the visual scenes.
+I put the switches directly in front of the visual scenes.
 The parts can be dismantled and reprogramed.

 The Segment with the Castle